-An ultra relativistic electron passing near a nucleus is influenced by its strong electric field.
+An ultra relativistic electron passing near a nucleus feels its strong electric field.
 The interaction between electric charges is explained in modern physics by the exchange of photons.
-In (A), the electron exchanges a photon (not observed) with the nucleus.
+In (A), the electron exchanges an internal photon with the nucleus.
 In (B), it emits a photon to be observed, the “braking” photon.
 The electron has lost energy, its trajectory has been deflected.
-If the electron does not pass very near the nucleus, the exchange is soft, so that the bremsstrahlung photon energy is low (infrared, visible, UV ...).
-On the contrary if the exchange is 'hard', the bremsstrahlung produces an X or gamma ray.
+If the electron does not pass very near the nucleus, the exchange is soft, so that the bremsstrahlung photon energy is low (infrared, visible, UV …).
+On the contrary if the exchange is ‘hard’, the bremsstrahlung produces an X or gamma ray.

 The phenomenon of bremsstrahlung (from “braking radiation” in German) applies mostly to particles with an electrical charge whose velocity is close to the speed of light.
 It occurs when this ultra relativistic particle interacts with a strong electric or magnetic field, which can be natural (the electric field of a nucleus) or produced by man (the field of magnets in an accelerator).
 The electrons and positrons easily reaching speeds close to that of light because of their very low mass are the first concerned by the phenomenon, and the only ones in the field of radioactivity.